Emitecaps/Create-and-Personalize-a-GitHub-Repository/README.md

 # Create-and-Personalize-a-GitHub-Repository
-##Practice Activity
+## Practice Activity

 # Who are you?
 ## I am Jeri & interested in learning valuable skills in this Bootcamp.

 # What is your background?
 ## Fashion Design, Retail sales and management, Hair Stylist & a small business owner.
+Fun fact about me, 1st FT job out of high school before deciding what to study in college was working at Savings of America bank.

 # What are your career goals?